 The forest and attractions

-Bukit Cerakah is still considered a relic patch of coastal Red Meranti-Keruing forest, and possibly one of the few intact patches on the West Coast featuring this specific sub-type.
+Bukit Cerakah is still considered a relic patch of coastal lowland Red Meranti-Keruing forest, and possibly one of the few intact patches on the entire West Coast of Peninsular Malaysia (featuring this specific sub-type).
+Within Selangor, it is likely the only significant area of flat lowland rainforest remaining (below 100m asl).
+Here, you get a glimpse of how the Klang Valley used to be like – many years ago.
 As for wildlife, the visitor can still expect to spot a variety of common lowland forest birds, insects, and small mammals like langurs, macaques, squirrels, and monitor lizards.

 There are two old dams in the forest, namely the Sungai Baru and Sungai Air Kuning dams, which used to supply water to certain parts of Klang up till the 1950s, although long disused by now.
 Instead, both dams now provide opportunities for the avid angler.
 There is also a 3 km trail linking the dams, although I am not sure if the trail is already overgrown.
 Additionally, there is a mysterious old tunnel in the vicinity of the Sungai Air Kuning dam, which has been sealed up already, and is believed to be built before or during the Second World War.
 The tunnel is said to be infested with snakes.